 then turn east at the ridge to get onto the loop.
 (NOTE!

 Upper Hog Hollow is closed for subdivision construction.
-A new singletrack
+The new Porcupine

 As the Salt Lake Valley falls away in